gbatistaa/fullstack-studies/README.md

 ## Projects

-Here are some of the key projects you will find in this repository:

-## Projects

 Here are some of the key projects i developed using the tecnologies i learnt in the courses :

 1. [**Entertainment App**](https://github.com/gbatistaa/entertainment-app): A web application for exploring and bookmarking entertainment content such as movies and TV shows.